Get exclusive member benefits & effect social change. Join Today

 An X-ray uses small amounts of radiation to see the organs, tissues, and bones of your body.
-When focused at the spine, it can help spot abnormalities, injuries, or diseases of the bones.
+When focused at the spine, an X-ray can help spot abnormalities, injuries, or diseases of the bones.

-Your spine is divided into three main sections—cervical, thoracic, and lumbar.
+Your spine is divided into three main sections: cervical, thoracic, and lumbar.
+Each is made up of different sections of vertebrae, the bones that stack on top of one another to make up your spine.
 Your cervical spine has seven vertebrae and makes up your neck.
-Below it is the thoracic spine, whose 12 vertebrae are attached to your rib cage.
+Below it is the thoracic spine, with 12 vertebrae that are attached to your rib cage.
 Next is the lumbar spine with five vertebrae.
 The lumbar spine is followed by your sacrum and then your coccyx, or tailbone.

-An X-ray is one way your doctor can help uncover the cause of your back pain, which may be a result of an injury, disease, infection, or other condition.
+An X-ray is one way your doctor can help uncover the cause of your back pain, which may be a result of an injury (such as a fracture), disease, infection, or other condition.

 Your doctor might order a thoracic spine X-ray to further investigate:

 An X-ray is only one of many tests your doctor may use to help determine the cause of your back pain.
-He or she may also order a magnetic resonance imaging (MRI) scan, ultrasound, or a computed tomography (CT) scan.
+They may also order an MRI scan, an ultrasound, bone scan, or a CT scan.
 Each test provides a different type of image, which allows your doctor to make an accurate diagnosis and choose the proper treatment methods.